 Background: Osteosarcoma (OS) is one of the most common primary malignant bone tumors in children and adolescents.
-OS metastasis has been a challenge for the treatment of OS The present study screened progression related genes in OS by analyzing a public dataset GSE42352, and identified 691 up-regulated and 945 down-regulated genes in advanced stage OS compared to early stage OS samples.
+OS metastasis has been a challenge in the treatment of OS.
+The present study screened progression related genes in OS by analyzing a public dataset GSE42352, and identified 691 up-regulated and 945 down-regulated genes in advanced stage OS compared to early-stage OS samples.

-Results: This study revealed progression related DEGs were dysregulated in metastatic OS compared to non-metastatic OS samples.
-Further analysis showed CSF1R, CASP1, CD163, AP1B1, LAPTM5, PEX19, SLA, STAB1, YWHAH, PLCB2, and GPR84 were associated with the metastasis free survival time in patient with OS.
+Results: This study revealed that progression related DEGs were dysregulated in metastatic OS compared to non-metastatic OS samples.
+Further analysis showed CSF1R, CASP1, CD163, AP1B1, LAPTM5, PEX19, SLA, STAB1, YWHAH, PLCB2, and GPR84 were associated with the metastasis-free survival time in patients with OS.

 Conclusion: These findings provided novel information for us to understand the mechanisms underlying the progression and metastasis of OS.

 Osteosarcoma, metastasis, bioinformatics analysis, signaling pathway, protein, genes.

 Department of Orthopedics, China-Japan Union Hospital Jilin University, Changchun, Jilin, Department of Orthopedics, Jilin Disabled Persons' Rehabilitation Center, (Jilin Chunguang Rehabilitation Hospital), Changchun, Jilin, Quality Control Department, China-Japan Union Hospital Jilin University, Changchun, Jilin, Department of Orthopedics, The 964th Hospital of the PLA Joint Logistics Support Force, No. 4799 Xi 'an Road, Lvyuan District, Changchun City, Jilin Province, Department of Anesthesiology, China-Japan Union Hospital Jilin University, Changchun, Jilin